Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Spin-phonon models and effective spin interactions

 Finally, we consider the validity of the perturbation expansion based on the Lang-Firsov transformation, which is expected to be valid as long as the underlying coupling constants are sufficiently small, and the phonons remain in the diabatic regime.
 There are two independent conditions to be satisfied.
 First, the coupling constant condition for the phonon distribution dependent terms requires both $\alpha^2 \ll 1$ and $\alpha^2 n_{ph} \ll 1$, as the next order in the perturbation expansion will generically have both $\mathcal{O}(\alpha^4 n_{ph})$ and $\mathcal{O}(\alpha^4 n_{ph}^2)$ terms. \cite{Weisse1999} Anticipating a typical pumping experiment with $n_{ph}\gtrsim 1$, $\alpha^2 n_{ph} \ll 1$ covers both conditions.
 Secondly, $J_1^{(0)}/\omega_0 < 1$ is required to remain in the diabatic regime \cite{Weisse1999, Bursill1999}.
 While we focus on the diabatic case here, we note that the adiabatic case can also be treated via a variational version of Lang-Firsov transformation [$g_{\vect q} \neq 1$ in Eq. (\ref{eq:LFtransf})].
 The variational parameter $g$ must be determined self-consistently, and will in principle depend on the details of spin-dynamics.
 An idea of the limits of validity can be obtained from 1D Hamiltonians \cite{Weisse1999} where the variational parameter was found to vary smoothly from $g \rightarrow 0$ in the adiabatic limit ($\omega_0/J_1^{(0)} \rightarrow 0$) to close to 1 for $J_1^{(0)}/\omega_0\ \rightarrow 0$, with a typical crossover at $J_1^{(0)}/\omega_0 \sim 1$.
 The small $g$ in the adiabatic limit indicates a diminished effectiveness of the spin-phonon coupling, making the diabatic case considered here likely to have the strongest spin-phonon effects.
+Higher order terms or even higher order spin-phonon couplings \cite{Yarmohammadi2023, Yarmohammadi2024b} may be relevant for more quantitative predictions, particularly in materials with strong spin-phonon couplings.
+Generically, these terms will modify the induced exchange couplings we discuss here, as well as induce additional terms involving more neighbors and more spins.
+We also note that, within our Hamiltonian, the phonon-induced spin-relaxation time is parametrically long, scaling as $\propto 1/\alpha^2$.
+This relaxation is therefore typically slower than the intrinsic spin-correlation timescale ($\propto 1/J$).
+Moreover, because the lattice displacements are driven at a frequency $\omega \gg \max\{J,\lambda\}$, the dynamics are accurately captured by the effective average Hamiltonian of Eq.~(\ref{eq:Heff}) as Floquet pre-thermalization~\cite{Abanin2017} ensures that both heating and drive-induced dissipation are exponentially suppressed on timescales $\propto \exp\left[\frac{\omega}{\max(J,\alpha)}\right]$.
+As a result, the dominant dissipative channels like disorder, magnon-magnon, or spin-phonon relaxation remain essentially the same as in the undriven system.
+Whether these intrinsic dissipative processes are weak enough to allow correlated spin states to emerge is therefore determined by the undriven case -- if coherent low-energy spin excitations are observable without the drive, they should likewise be observable in the driven setting considered here.

 Exact numerical studies of 1D spin-phonon models show that the Lang-Firsov perturbation expansion has significant predictive power.
 In particular, the predicted critical spin-phonon coupling for the dimerization transition in a $J_1-J_2$ $S=1/2$ chain agrees well with density matrix renormalization group \cite{Bursill1999, Hager2007} and quantum Monte Carlo results \cite{Sandvik1999}.
 The agreement is unusually good, particularly in the diabatic regime where the critical couplings match even for dimensionless coupling constants of the order of $\sim 0.3$.
 As expected, the perturbation expansion is less successful in the adiabatic regime, even with the variational approach.
 In this limit, the description of physics in terms of modified exchange interactions itself can fail, as shown in 2D quantum Monte Carlo simulations of the adiabatic spin-phonon model on the honeycomb lattice \cite{Weber2021}.